rabbitstack/fibratus/docs/filters/rules.md

   | by ps.child.exe
 ```

-As we can observe, the `by` statement is anchored to each expression but using a different joining field.
+As we can observe, the `by` statement is anchored to each expression but using a different join field.
 This rule would only match if the file being written is equal to the spawned process executable image.
 Of course, it is possible to omit both `maxspan` and `by` statements.
-However, such rules are rarely useful to express behaviors that require relationships between events and not a mere temporally connection.
+However, such rules are rarely used to express behaviors that require relationships between events, instead, a mere temporally connection.

 #### Aliases